Howl Playwrights marches with those who march for justice and equality.

 Dean Temple works as a writer, actor, and director for stage, screen, audiobooks, and video games in the Hudson Valley and New York City.
 His solo show Voice of Authority – named a Hidden Gem by FringeReview – won Best of Fest and at the Pittsburgh Fringe Festival in 2018, and enjoyed successful runs at 59E59 Theaters in New York City, and at Surgeon’s Hall for the 2019 Edinburgh Festival Fringe.
 He also wrote, directed, and animated the short Everyone Has the Right which won accolades from the New York Animation Awards, the Flickers Rhode Island Film Festival, Hollyshorts, and the Soho International Film Festival where it was nominated for Best Animated Film.

-As a playwright, Seth has developed and/or presented work at the Valdez Theatre Conference, Barrington Stage, Middlebury Acting Company, Fresh Ground Pepper, Dixon Place, Fault Line, Amios NYC, Exquisite Corpse, the Hambidge Center, JookMS, UP Theater, Eden Theater Company, and Round the Bend Theatre.
+ys and performed at the Ancram Center for the Arts, Valdez Theatre Conference, Gingold Theatrical Group, Fresh Ground Pepper, American Shakespeare Center, Dixon Place, Fault Line Theatre, Amios NYC, Bridge Street Theater, and the Hambidge Center.
 He has been named a semi-finalist for the O’Neill, the Shakespeare’s New Contemporaries Prize, and Primary Stages ESPA Drills.
+His short play Sad Lonely People will be published in Smith & Kraus’ Best 10-Minute Plays of 2023.

-Seth lives with his wife Lori in a very old house in the Hudson Valley, and is re-learning all of that carpentry stuff his dad taught him.
+Seth lives with his wife Lori in a very old house in the Hudson Valley and is re-learning all of that carpentry stuff his dad taught him.

-Under the stage name of Grace Angela Henry, Angela has appeared in movies and on the stage with CENTER for Performing Arts and Half Moon Theatre in the Hudson Valley, and the Actors Studio, Medicine Show Theatre, and Neighborhood Playhouse in New York City.
-Angela is especially known locally for historic graveyard tours, her portrayals of Sojourner Truth, and as a popular MC for nonprofit galas.
+Angela is professionally active in nonprofit recruitment and governance; philanthropic administration; community and educational promotion and engagement; and the performing arts.
+Under the stage name of Grace Angela Henry, Angela has appeared on film and stage with the HOWL, Stissing Center for Arts and Culture, CENTER for Performing Arts, and Half Moon Theatre in the Hudson Valley, and the Actors Studio, Medicine Show Theatre, and Neighborhood Playhouse in New York City.
+Angela is especially known in the Hudson Valley for historic graveyard tours, her portrayals of Sojourner Truth, and as a popular MC and auctioneer for nonprofit galas.
 She is also an accomplished voice actor on Audible.com, film, and international walking tours.
-Angela is grateful to the HOWLers - her inspiration and partners in crafting theater for the mind, body, and soul - and to her husband, her number one fan.
+Current board member of the New York Foundation for the Arts and former board chair of Art Mid-Hudson, Angela is grateful for their significant impact on quality of life in the Hudson Valley, and grateful to Bryan, her husband and number one fan.

 Diane Davis is a playwright and founder of Eden Theater Company.
 She is a member of Actor’s Studio Playwright/Director’s Unit, and was an HB Studios Residency Fellow, Her plays have been developed or produced at The New Ohio Theatre, The Flea, New York Theater Workshop, Primary Stages, the Barrow Group, AMIOS, Goddard College and HB Studi